FlashOptim: Optimizers for Memory-Efficient Training: Introduction

 Recent advances in deep learning have been driven largely by scaling: larger models trained on more data consistently yield better results across language~\citep{kaplan2020scaling,hoffmann2022training,chowdhery2023palm} and vision~\citep{rosenfeld2019constructive,tan2019efficientnet,dehghani2023scalingvit} domains.
 Training large models can require a great deal of accelerator memory, with each training iteration requiring memory to store parameters, activations, gradients, and optimizer state.

 How much memory do these tensors require? \autoref{tbl:bytesPerParam} shows a typical breakdown.
 Excluding activations, which scale with batch size rather than parameter count, training with Adam uses about 16 bytes per parameter.
-Training a 7-billion-parameter LLM therefore requires at least 112GB of accelerator memory, plus more memory for activations.
+Training a 7-billion-parameter LLM therefore requires at least 112\,GiB of accelerator memory, plus more memory for activations.

 Several approaches mitigate this memory consumption.
 Distributed training with tensor sharding~\citep{rajbhandari2020zero} divides the memory load across multiple accelerators.
 While this is standard practice in well-resourced organizations, it requires access to multiple accelerators that many practitioners lack.
-Another alternative is to perform CPU offloading~\citep{ren2021zero}, which moves some tensors to host memory at the cost of added overhead and complexity.
+A second approach is CPU offloading~\citep{ren2021zero}, which moves some tensors to host memory at the cost of added overhead and complexity.
 Third, parameter-efficient methods~\citep{li2021prefix,hu2022lora} reduce trainable parameters by freezing most weights and training either a small subset of the original weights or a small set of new auxiliary weights, but fundamentally alter the training dynamics~\citep{biderman2024lora}.

-In this work, we describe \flashOptim, a set of techniques to reduce parameter-associated memory in common deep learning optimizers. \autoref{fig:finetuning_memory_breakdown} shows an example: with \flashOptim, finetuning Llama-3.1-8B drops from 175 GiB to 113 GiB peak memory.
-Crucially, these memory savings are effectively free---\flashOptim runs just as fast as standard optimizers and causes no measurable loss of model quality across a suite of established training tasks (\S\ref{sec:results}).
+In this work, we describe \flashOptim, a set of techniques to reduce parameter-associated memory in common deep learning optimizers. \autoref{fig:finetuning_memory_breakdown} shows an example: with \flashOptim, finetuning Llama-3.1-8B drops from 175\,GiB to 113\,GiB peak memory.
+Crucially, these memory savings are effectively free: \flashOptim runs just as fast as standard optimizers and causes no measurable loss of model quality across a suite of established training tasks (\S\ref{sec:results}).
 This allows our optimizer implementations to serve as drop-in replacements for their unoptimized counterparts. \flashOptim incorporates existing enhancements, such as gradient release~\citep{zhang2023adam,warner2024optimi}, while also introducing improved float splitting~\citep{zamirai2020revisiting,warner2024optimi} and simplified 8-bit optimizer state quantization~\citep{dettmers2022optimizers,peng2023fp8lm,xi2025coat,fishman2024scaling}.
 Furthermore, \flashOptim composes cleanly with existing memory-reduction techniques, such as sharding tensors across accelerators, offloading to CPU, or freezing parameters.

 We make the following contributions: